masa-umich/mcnugget/README.md

 in the root directory of the repository.

-## Frequently Asked Questions

-### What editor should I use?
+## What Editor should I use?

+## The Dictionary Answer

 If you're moving from MATLAB or haven't used an IDE before, you may be wondering what editor to use.
-For the most MATLAB like experience we recommend using [PyCharm](https://www.jetbrains.com/pycharm/).
+For the most MATLAB like experience we recommend using [DataSpell](https://www.jetbrains.com/dataspell/).
 The free version is fine for all of our use cases, but you can also get the pro version for free if you're a student.

 If you're looking for a lightweight editor, we recommend [VSCode](https://code.visualstudio.com/).
 It's the most widely used editor by far.

-**TLDR: Use VSCode**
+## Emiliano's Opinion

+### 1 - Sign up for GitHub pro for students

+GitHub pro for students gives you access to copilot AI autocompletion and JetBrains IDEs for free.
+You can sign up [here](https://education.github.com/pack).

+### 2 - Install DataSpell

+While VSCode is lightweight and multi-purpose, DataSpell has much better Python syntax highlighting and error checking out of the box.
+It also gives you really nice debug and run buttons like MATLAB.

+If you have github pro, you can get DataSpell and ALL of the JetBrains IDEs for free [here](https://www.jetbrains.com/community/education/#students).

+### 3 - Sign up for github copilot

+If you're new to Python or coming from MATLAB, github copilot is a godsend.
+It's an AI that autocompletes your code for you.
+You can sign up [here](https://copilot.github.com/) for free with your github pro account.

+### 4 - Install the copilot plugin for DataSpell

+The copilot plugin for DataSpell allows you to use copilot directly in DataSpell.
+You can install it by going to `File > Settings > Plugins` and searching for `copilot`.

 ### Why is it called McNugget?